Eating and shopping at Belton

 Located in Belton’s outdoor adventure playground.
 Choose from a selection of snacks, ice creams, and hot and cold drinks, while the children let off steam in the National Trust’s largest outdoor playground.

 Remember your reusable cup.
 Every time you present it when you order a hot drink at one of our cafés, tea-rooms or kiosks*, we'll give you 25p off as a thank you for helping the environment by reducing the number of disposable cups used.
-This promotion replaces the hot drinks loyalty card scheme, which closed in February 2021.

 *Discount not guaranteed at food outlets operated by third parties.